bazelbuild/starlark/spec.md

 The environment of a Starlark program is structured as a tree of _lexical blocks_, each of which may contain name bindings.
 The tree of blocks is parallel to the syntax tree.
-Blocks are of four kinds.
+Blocks are of five kinds.

 <!-- Avoid the term "built-in block" since that's also a type. -->
-At the root of the tree is the _universe_ block, which binds constant values such as `None`, `True`, and `False`, and built-in functions such as `len`, `list`, and so on.
+At the root of the tree is the _predeclared_ block, which binds several names implicitly.
+The set of predeclared names includes the universal constant values `None`, `True`, and `False`, and various built-in functions such as `len` and `list`;
+these functions are immutable and stateless.
+An application may pre-declare additional names to provide domain-specific functions to that file, for example.
+These additional functions may have side effects on the application.
-Starlark programs cannot change the set of universe bindings.
+Starlark programs cannot change the set of predeclared bindings or assign new values to them.
-Because the universe block is shared by all files (modules), all values bound in it must be immutable and stateless from the perspective of the Starlark program.

-Nested beneath the universe block is the _module_ block, which contains the bindings of the current file.
+Nested beneath the predeclared block is the _module_ block, which contains the bindings of the current module.
-Bindings in the module block (such as `a`, `b`, `c`, and `h` in the example) are called _global_.
+Bindings in the module block (such as `a`, `b`, `c`, and `h` in the example) are called _global_ and may be visible to other modules.
-The module block is typically empty at the start of the file and is populated by top-level binding statements, but an application may pre-bind one or more global names, to provide domain-specific functions to that file, for example.
+The module block is empty at the start of the file and is populated by top-level binding statements, but an application may pre-bind one or more global names, to provide domain-specific functions to that file, for example.

+Nested beneath the module block is the _file_ block, which contains bindings local to the current file.
+Names in this block (such as `a` and `b` in the example) are bound only by `load` statements.
+The sets of names bound in the file block and in the module block do not overlap: it is an error for a load statement to bind the name of a global, or for a top-level statement to assign to a name bound by a load statement.

+A file block contains a _function_ block for each top-level function, and a _comprehension_ block for each top-level comprehension.
+Bindings in either of these kinds of block, and in the file block itself, are called _local_.
+(In the example, the bindings for `e`, `f`, `g`, and `i` are all local.)

 A module block contains a _function_ block for each top-level function, and a _comprehension_ block for each top-level